Analog to Digital: a father and son’s journey through photography

 “I remember pretending to have a spy camera in a pen or pencil,” John Banasiak said.
 “I would sometimes leave something that I thought was a camera anywhere and from that point, I’d be able to see everything else.
 I find myself still doing it.”

-He didn’t start taking photography classes until after a few semesters into his time at the Art Institute of Chicago.
-Banasiak said he originally had gone to school for painting and drawing until one of his friends introduced him to a photography class.
+He didn’t start taking photography classes until a few semesters into his time at the Art Institute of Chicago.
+Banasiak said he originally went to school for painting and drawing until one of his friends introduced him to a photography class.
+He is talented when it comes to photography, and he can create a good photo that can be used for business.

 “I thought, ‘wow this is really something,’” he said.
 “All those things I usually have to collect and put in my pockets, I’ll just photograph them.
 Not only objects but environments, people and all these other things I couldn’t put in my pocket.
 I collect them with my camera.
 I took so many pictures, I still haven’t gotten around to printing some of those photos I took in 1959.”